|

 determine the best weapon mix due to recoil, weight, and ballistics.
 The range

 of a gun firing downward is unlimited, but wind becomes a factor as bullets literally rain down upon an enemy.
-This is a similar concept as the
+This is a similar concept

 AC-130H Spectre (below) used by the US Special Operations Command, except that

-a UH-60L is a much less expensive and more flexible platform that can fire
+a UH-60 is a much less expensive and more flexible platform that can fire

 directly downward.
 Unless major anti-aircraft systems are present, a Gunhawk can hover beyond the range of small arms, heavy machine guns, and small anti-aircraft missiles.
 Keep in mind that the vertical range of projectiles fired from below is much less than their horizontal range due to gravity.
 Most gun mounts cannot elevate to fire vertically anyway.
-However, ballistic floor mats may be installed on Gunhawks for extra protection from small arms fire at lower levels, or large caliber rounds weakened by extreme ranges.
+However, ballistic floor mats may be installed on Gunhawks for extra protection from small arms fire at low levels, or large caliber rounds weakened by extreme ranges.
 Gunhawks should be painted "haze gray" to help them hide in the sky.
 Firing downward is not new idea, it is similar to the ball turret idea used by World War II bombers. (below) The aiming technology has already been developed, and a missile countermeasure systems can protect against surprises.
 The Gunhawk gunners can engage targets independently without the need to turn the helicopter.
-This weapons system can provide unique capabilities in situations like the 1993 ranger fiasco in Somalia, where attack helicopters could not provide effective support to infantrymen trapped in a city.
-An RAH-60 could have taken up station high overhead for hours at a time and rained steel upon anything below.
+This weapons system could provide unique capabilities in situations like the 1993 ranger fiasco in Somalia, where attack helicopters could not provide effective support to infantrymen trapped in a city.
+An RAH-60 could have taken up station high overhead for hours at a time to provide reconnaissance and rain steel upon anything below.

-Gunhawks will prove superior for helicopter escort missions.
+Gunhawks would prove superior for helicopter escort missions.
 Current attack helicopters rely on pilots who have restricted views.
 Once enemy ground fire is observed, they must turn and dive to engage.
 This process takes several seconds, assuming they detect the source of the incoming fire.
 In contrast, each Gunhawk has three gunners scanning directly below and ready to instantly engage targets.
-A formation of four Gunhawks can assume hover positions over an LZ as transport helicopters arrive.
-They can provide support from 12 guns that instantly pulverize anything that fires from below.
-Gunhawks are excellent for shooting down enemy UAVs, low-flying cruise missiles, or other helicopters.
-Gunhawks may seem worthless against an army with modern anti-aircraft weaponry.
+A formation of four Gunhawks could assume hover positions over an LZ before transport helicopters arrive.
+They could provide support from guns that instantly pulverize anything that fires from below.
+Gunhawks are also excellent for shooting down enemy UAVs, low-flying cruise missiles, and other helicopters.
+Gunhawks may seem vulnerable against an army with modern anti-aircraft weaponry.
 However, Gunhawks can operate at low levels with strafing runs by popping up and turning away to allow its gunners several seconds to unleash a barrage.
-Gunhawks will also prove valuable in "mopping up" enemy units isolated in rear areas where "steel rain" encourages fanatics to surrender.
-In addition, Gunhawks can also serve as light transports to pick up and drop off recon teams, downed pilots, or wounded.
-Gunhawks are a simple concept that can greatly increase the effectiveness of airpower. ©2006 www.G2mil.com |
+Gunhawks would prove valuable in "mopping up" enemy units isolated in rear areas where "steel rain" encourages fanatics to surrender.
+Finally, Gunhawks could serve as light transports to pick up and drop off recon teams, downed pilots, or wounded.
+Gunhawks are a simple concept that can greatly increase the effectiveness of airpower. ©2015 www.G2mil.com |